 - Teaching staff

-Please contact Department of Music, Theatre & Performing Arts for paper profile.
+Please contact School of Performing Arts for a paper profile.

 - Graduate Attributes Emphasised

 - Global perspective, Scholarship, Communication, Critical thinking, Cultural understanding,

 By the end of this course students will have

 - Developed an understanding of the theories that inform studies of the genre

 - Acquired aesthetic and technical skills of particular contemporary choreographers and dance styles